async-library/react-async/README.md

 # `<Async>`

 React component for declarative promise resolution and data fetching.
-Uses render props for full flexibility or React context for convenience.
+Leverages the Render Props pattern for ultimate flexibility as well as the new Context API for ease of use.
 Makes it easy to handle loading and error states, without assumptions about the shape of your data or the type of request.

+- Zero dependencies
+- A little over 150 LOC
+- Works with any (native) promise
+- Choose between Render Props and Context-based helper components
+- Provides convenient `isLoading`, `startedAt` and `finishedAt` metadata
+- Automatic re-run using `watch` prop
+- Accepts `onResolved` and `onRejected` callbacks
-Supports optimistic updates.
+- Supports optimistic updates using `setData`

+> This package is a work-in-progress.
+It has not yet been published on npm and its API may change before it's released.
+> Feel free to provide feedback.

+## Rationale

+`<Async>` is different in that it tries to resolve data as close as possible to where it will be used, while using a declarative syntax, using just JSX and native promises.
+This is in contrast to systems like Redux where you would configure any data fetching or updates on a higher (application global) level, using a special construct (actions/reducers).

+`<Async>` works really well even in larger applications with multiple or nested data dependencies.
+It encourages loading data on-demand and in parallel at component level instead of in bulk at the route / page level.
+It's entirely decoupled from your routes, so it works well in complex applications that have a dynamic routing model or don't use routes at all.

 ## Usage